Steve GoodingDirector RAC Foundation

 After graduating from Durham University Steve joined the civil service in 1983, moving to the Department of Transport in 1987 where, amongst other roles, he was private secretary to transport ministers Peter Bottomley, Michael Portillo and Roger Freeman.

-Steve is a fellow of the CIHT, vice-president of the CILT and a trustee of the Rees Jeffreys Road Fund.
+Steve is a fellow of the CIHT, President of the CILT and a trustee of the Rees Jeffreys Road Fund.

 My Speaker Sessions